14.3 Withdrawal Management/Detoxification

 Anticonvulsants may be used concurrently or instead of benzodiazepines.
 Anticonvulsants decrease the probability of withdrawal seizures.

 Chronic alcohol use is associated with depletion of thiamine and magnesium.
 Clients receiving alcohol withdrawal treatment typically receive intravenous thiamine, along with dextrose, to prevent Wernicke’s encephalopathy.
-Wernicke’s encephalopathy is an acute, life-threatening neurological condition characterized by nystagmus, ataxia, and confusion caused by thiamine (B1) deficiency associated with alcohol use disorder.[9]
-If untreated, Wernicke’s encephalopathy can progress to Korsakoff’s syndrome, a chronic, irreversible memory disorder resulting from thiamine deficiency.[10]
-Treatment of other electrolyte deficiencies may be included during alcohol withdrawal treatment.
+Wernicke’s encephalopathy is an acute, life-threatening neurological condition characterized by nystagmus, ataxia, and confusion caused by thiamine (B1) deficiency associated with alcohol use disorder.[10]
+If untreated, Wernicke’s encephalopathy can progress to Korsakoff’s syndrome, a chronic, irreversible memory disorder resulting from thiamine deficiency.[11]
+Treatment of other electrolyte deficiencies may be included during alcohol withdrawal treatment and medications may be given via the oral route if tolerated by the client.

 Opioid Withdrawal